Thiesjoo/GuanTheBot/README.md

 # twitchTestBot

-Deployed on HEROKU and Qovery
+Deployed on Qovery

+## TODO

+- Add events on trigger
+- Add currency (transfer to different users)
+- Add betting on where **anon** will be in a week
+- Add seperate docker-compose.yml for people who do not run with qovery

 ## ENV

 For the entire setup provide:
 `${LOCAL_WORKSPACE_FOLDER}` with the folder you are working in.
 Only required if you're not running in the devcontainer.

-For the app:
+For the twitchbot:

 ```
 TMI_KEY=tmioauth